CHONG KNEAS FLOATING VILLAGE BY BIKE

 I hopped on the back and rode the Phnom Krom loop.
-A 20 minute cruise through an extremely under-developed region was an experience.
+A 20-minute cruise through an extremely under-developed region was an experience.
 I waved to lots of kids, got hit in the head by a chicken and laughed at by many locals.
-Everyone was friendly as always and school had just finished so I got lots of weird looks from the school kids.
-This is a region few tourists visit as there are no ‘attractions’ per say in the area that I came across.
+Everyone was friendly as always and the school had just finished so I got lots of weird looks from the school kids.
+This is a region few tourists visit as there are no ‘attractions’ per se in the area that I came across.

 CHONG KNEAS FLOATING VILLAGE